Apollon77/homebridge-plugin-wrapper/README.md

 * More/Better Documentation :-) (open Issue if you need it)

 ## Changelog

-### __WORK IN PROGRESS__
+### 3.1.0 (2022-09-14)
 * Another adjustment to the management of services and characteristics to make sure always the current objects are used

 ### 3.0.1 (2022-09-11)
 * Prevent multiple subscribes on accessory change events